VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 While they persist, the arms grant the following benefits:

 - You can use your Wisdom modifier in place of your Strength modifier when making Strength checks or saving throws.
-- You can use the spectral arms to make unarmed strikes.
+- You can use the spectral arms to make Unarmed Strikes.
 - Unarmed strikes with them on your turn have a reach of 10 feet.
-- Unarmed strikes can use your Wisdom modifier in place of your Strength or Dexterity modifier for the attack and damage rolls, and their damage type is force.
+- Unarmed strikes can deal force damage.

 ### Visage of the Astral Self [Updated]